Legal Aid for Stateless

-- Difficulties accessing education and employment;
+- Difficulty accessing education and healthcare;

-- Lack of work potential and opportunities;
+- Lack of work potential and employment opportunities;

 - Lack of opportunities to own or register a business;